djscheuf/journeymans-blog/source/_posts/ai-powered-journaling-for-developers.md

 ## Start Small, Start Now

 Whatever you do, you can bake regular reflection into your normal workflow.
 And you will reap the benefits of reflection and shareable knowledge far into the future.
 Start with one session today.
 Answer the three questions.
 See what happens.

+P.S.
+One note that didn't make it in the initial post: Security.
+Keep in mind that the text transcribed from your voice may contain sensitive information.
+Consider using a local AI model or a service that you trust with your data.
+Be safe out there!